Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

-\PP{Pure LLM-based Detection} This approach directly provides the source code to an LLM and asks it to assess if there is any vulnerability.
-Unlike \sys, there is no LLM-based tool that can perform whole project analysis for large codebases, to the best of our knowledge.
-We thus take the common practice by separately checking individual code snippets (source code file)~\cite{robin2025, aiware} with Claude 3.7 Sonnet.
-To handle non-determinism across multiple LLM runs, we assign the final label based on majority agreement---if at least two out of three runs agree, we adopt that label for the case.
+This approach directly provides source code to an LLM and asks it to assess if there is any vulnerability.
+Since LLM-based tools can hardly perform whole-project analysis for large codebases, we thus take the common practice by separately checking individual code snippets (source code file)~\cite{robin2025, aiware} with Claude 3.7 Sonnet.
+To handle non-determinism across multiple LLM runs, we assign the final label based on majority agreement across three runs.

-The evaluation results in the last part of \autoref{tab:detection} show lower precision and recall.
-This is primarily due to the lack of cross-file information, such as global variables and inter-procedural function calls defined outside the current file.
-This leads to many false positives and false negatives.
-For instance, detecting JavaScript prototype pollution requires tracking data flow from external user input to object property manipulation.
-It is thus often infeasible when analyzing a single file in isolation.
-Providing more context to the LLM may potentially improve the results, however, LLMs inherently have the scalability issue for large-scale codebases.
+The evaluation results in \autoref{tab:sota-comparison} show significantly lower performance compared to \sys.
+Out of 343 vulnerabilities in the testing set, pure LLM-based detection identified 185 true positives with 182 false positives.
+This is primarily due to the lack of cross-file information, such as global variables and interprocedural function calls defined outside the current file, leading to many false positives and false negatives.
+For instance, detecting JavaScript prototype pollution requires tracking data flow from external user input to object property manipulation, which is often infeasible when analyzing a single file in isolation.

-\PP{IRIS} IRIS~\cite{iris} is a related work that combines LLM-identified taint specifications with existing queries.
-We consider its contribution orthogonal or complementary to that of \sys.
-IRIS is not directly applicable to the evaluated languages or vulnerability types for an end-to-end comparison.
-We thus incorporated its main technique and evaluated how it could help resolve our false negatives.
-The results showed that IRIS could successfully identify missing data sources for three false negative cases.
-Nevertheless, IRIS does not have a holistic, automated way of synthesizing end-to-end patterns.

-\PP{Other State-of-the-art Static Methods} Our comparison to expert-developed queries demonstrates \sys's advantage of automation.
-We are also interested in how \sys performs compared to other general, state-of-the-art, non-query-based static analysis tools.
-However, these tools often specialize in single vulnerability types, unlike \sys's broad \emph{multi-language, multi-vulnerability support}.
-It is non-trivial and time-consuming to set up each specialized tool for all covered vulnerability types.
-We thus select three representative, state-of-the-art analyzers (LChecker~\cite{lchecker} for PHP type juggling, Silent-Spring~\cite{odgen} for JavaScript prototype pollution, and Cred~\cite{yan2018spatio} for C/C++ UAF) and evaluated them on \textit{D2}.
-These tools employ different design and implementation choices (\eg{,} LLVM-based, CFG-based).
-We thus believe they effectively represent the diversity and sophistication of modern static analysis paradigms.
-Unlike \sys, all these approaches require a lot of engineering of vulnerability patterns.